MOZGIII/avahi-publishd/README.md

-# avahi-subdomains
+# avahi-publishd

-Publish the subdomains to mDNS with avahi on Linux.
+Publish the subdomains or custom FQDNs to mDNS with Avahi on Linux.

 ## Requirements